 Yet, the bulls could quickly take the reins.
 They argue that tariffs are simply an 'Art of the Deal' negotiation tactic used for righting the long-standing trading wrongs with global partners, and could be easily removed.
 If planned tax cuts and de-regulation follow soon, they add, markets could fly.

-Regardless, attempting to categorise shocks by examining what history tells us about them can offer some guidance as to the correction we're potentially facing.
+"For the moment, the bears appear to be winning the argument but the bulls could quickly take the reins" Regardless, attempting to categorise shocks by examining what history tells us about them can offer some guidance as to the correction we're potentially facing.
 Peter Oppenheimer of Goldman Sachs defines bear markets as coming in three forms.1